 My child would like a Melrose Park Library card, what do I do?

 Your child must be 5 years of age.
 A parent must come in with Identification the same as they would if they themselves were applying for a card.
 A parent's signature is required for children under the age of 18.
 Parents or guardians are responsible for the materials checked out on their children's card.
 A parent or legal guardian must accompany persons from the ages of 5-17.
 The parent or legal guardian must present proper ID in order to get the library card.

 I have a card from another library, may I use it?

-Yes, your card will be honored if your library is a member of the RAILSystem.
+Yes to checkout material, your card will be honored if your library is a member of the RAILSystem.
 If your home library is in another system, ask your home library if they participate in the reciprocal borrowing inter-system agreement.